berthelemy/coaching.berthelemy.net/outline.md

-What competencies do you need from a Learning Technology Consultant?
+What skills do you need from a Learning Technology Consultant?

 Here's my starter for ten...